null-machine/limbus-company-roll-analyzer/index.md

 **S TIER — META**

 Units in this tier tend to directly outperform or invalidate units in lower tiers.
-Resistances aside, if they can't make a clear work, it's unlikely replacing them will help.
-Using them almost feels like cheating.
+Typing aside, if they can't make a clear work, it's unlikely replacing them will help.
+At some points, using them almost feels like cheating.

 ![W Don](assets/10302.png)
 ![R Heathcliff](assets/10703.png)